putonti/LactoCompare/README.md

 * Header: strain + "|" + Participant_ID + Time_of_Collection + Sample_Site
 * Each spacer sequence listed on a new line following the header

+## calculate_SNP.py
+Code used to parse fasta-format alignment file to compute SNP%.